ocftw/ooni-research/docs/en/blog/posts/hello-world.md

 ## Project Plan

-The OONI-Research plan currently comprises three sub-projects, covering data analysis, assisting with the maintenance and update of localized website testing lists, and promoting localization and document translation.
+The Anoni.net Docs project currently comprises three sub-projects, covering data analysis, assisting with the maintenance and update of localized website testing lists, and promoting localization and document translation.
 Regardless of your background or location, if you are interested in the following sub-projects, you are welcome to participate!
 Below is a brief introduction to the sub-projects and the goals we aim to achieve.

 ### ASN Autonomous System Network Observation Data Analysis